Debt Consolidation

 Find the Right Debt Consolidation Option for You

 Debt is a numbers game, and bringing the numbers down is your goal.
 Debt consolidation takes multiple debts or payments and combines them so that you only have one payment to make.
 Having fewer payments each month is always a relief, not to mention the savings you get if your debt is consolidated at a lower interest rate.
 But the thought of borrowing more money to pay off what you owe can be scary.
-Learn about the different options for debt consolidation and the services available in Canada so you can find the right solution.
+Learn about the different debt consolidation options in Canada and the services available so you can find the right solution.

 Common Reasons to Consolidate Your Debt

-There are many reasons why people consider consolidating their debt:
+There are a lot of reasons people want consolidate their debt:

 • Living expenses have gone up and you can no longer make the monthly payments on all your debts.

 • Payments on high interest credit card debts are eating into your budget.
-You want to pay off these credit cards but you may have been turned down for a bank loan.
+You want to pay off these credit cards but you may have been turned down for a bank loan or personal loan.

 • You’ve been keeping yourself afloat and paying debts using a line of credit or bank overdraft.